sabbir-rupom/AWS-S3-filesystem-PHP-SDK/README.md

     * S3 Bucket Name
     * Directory path in S3
 * **getBucketList()**
-  * Get list of existing bucket in S3
+  * Get list of existing buckets in S3
   * Function accepts 1 parameter
     * Name-only flag, if `TRUE` only the bucket names are returned in array, else all information array of buckets are returned
 * **getFileList()**
-  * Get list of existing files in S3 bucket
+  * Get list of existing files from specific key-path in S3 bucket
   * Function accepts 2 parameter
     * S3 Bucket Name
-    * Directory path in S3
+    * Directory key-path in S3
 * **createBucket()**
   * Creates a bucket in S3
   * Function accepts 2 parameter